Laser Hair Removal vs. Other Methods: Why LHR Offers Long-Term Hair Reduction

 Before we get into how laser hair removal triumphs over the hair removal methods, let's explain how it works.

 Laser hair removal uses a concentrated beam of light (or a laser) to target unwanted hair.
-The light emitted from the laser is absorbed by the skin's melanin and transferred into heat energy.
-That heat energy breaks down the hair follicles, which makes hair grow longer.
+The laser energy is absorbed by pigment in the hair and converted into heat, which damages the hair follicle and helps reduce future hair growth.

 How many follow-up appointments you'll need depends on how thick your hair is, the location of the hair, and how much you want to be removed.

-Laser Hair Removal Offers Permanent Hair Removal Benefits
+Benefits of Laser Hair Removal Compared With Other Hair Removal Methods

 There are also other benefits to laser hair removal, but they are specific to the person having it done.
 Consult a technician to learn more about what laser hair removal can do for you!